gvellut/tppss/README.md

 ### RasterIO

 Depending on your Python version and platform , the `rasterIO` library may not be available in binary form on PyPI.
-It is recommanded to use Conda to first create an environment then install TPPSS with:
+In that case, it is recommanded to use Conda to first create an environment then install TPPSS with:

 ```console
 conda install -c conda-forge rasterio